-Albright Mandolins are handmade in Ellensburg, Washington on the east slope of the Cascade Mountains.
+Albright Mandolins were handmade in Ellensburg, Washington on the east slope of the Cascade Mountains.
 Designed and carefully crafted in my solar-powered shop, these are real players’ instruments, at home in any style of music.
 With a long history of working with wood and metal I combine these with the love of playing music to create mandolins that are beautiful, tuneful, and a joy to play.
+I only have couple mandolins left from the years that I made them, the one I play and a few of my favorites.

 Design and Construction